Paytm Posts FY26 Net Profit of ₹552 Crores, EBITDA Swings ₹2,008 Crores YoY

 1 Day5 Days1 Month6 Months1 Year5 Years

-How might the RBI's cancellation of Paytm Payments Bank Limited's banking licence in April 2026 affect Paytm's long-term strategy for expanding its financial services ecosystem and regulatory standing?
+Given the RBI's cancellation of Paytm Payments Bank's banking licence in April 2026, how could this affect Paytm's long-term strategy to re-enter the banking or deposit-taking business, and what alternative regulatory pathways might the company explore?

 dislike